 Day 67 – Elsa Charretier

-Artist Elsa Charretier has worked on a variety of Star Wars comics and books including Star Wars Adventures, Forces of Destiny: Leia, and Choose Your Destiny: A Han & Chewie Adventure.
+Artist and writer Elsa Charretier has worked on a variety of Star Wars comics and books including Star Wars Adventures, Forces of Destiny: Leia, and Choose Your Destiny: A Han & Chewie Adventure.
 She has also done variant covers for Star Wars Annual 2 and Captain Phasma, Part IV.

 Charretier has also created art for Harley Quinn, Starfire, and DC Comics Bombshell at DC Comics and The Infinite Loop a comic she co-created at IDW Publishing.